Send the link below via email or IMCopy

 Transcript of Types of pathogen

-Bacteria come in many shapes and sizes, but even the largest are only 10 micrometres long (10 millionths of a metre).
+Bacteria are microscopic organisms.
+They come in many shapes and sizes, but even the largest are only 10 micrometres long - that's 10 millionths of a metre.

 Viruses are many times smaller than bacteria.
 They are among the smallest organisms known and consist of a fragment of genetic material inside a protective protein coat.